More than Preaching

-A few years ago Rev. Calvin Bolt underwent what he smilingly calls a "liturgical conversion."
-Since then, Bolt has taken a new approach to the planning and practice of the worship service, an approach he finds stimulating and beneficial for himself and his congregation.
+A few years ago Rev. Calvin Bolt underwent what he smilingly called a "liturgical conversion."
+Afterwards, Bolt took a new approach to the planning and practice of the worship service, an approach he found stimulating and beneficial for himself and his congregation.

-A Christian Reformed church pastor for twenty–eight years, Bolt is currently serving Twelfth Avenue CRC of Jenison, Michigan.
-Though he is on the editorial council of REFORMED WORSHIP (RW), he is adamant about not being a "liturgical expert."
-He insists he is an "ordinary preacher" who has merely changed his liturgical stripes.
+A Christian Reformed church pastor, at the time of this article, Bolt was serving Twelfth Avenue CRC of Jenison, Michigan.
+Though he was on the editorial council of Reformed Worship (RW), he was adamant about not being a "liturgical expert.”
+He insisted he was an "ordinary preacher" who merely changed his liturgical stripes.

 Q. Before your "conversion," how did you approach the liturgy?